HTTP Trigger

 Value Mapping

 The Value Mapping section allows you to map your payment types and store locations between systems.
-Once you start the integration process, you will have the source and target systems for data integration.
+Once you start the integration process, you will have the source and target systems.
 Then, based on the mappings between the systems, the data gets integrated.
+This section will describe how to configure value mapping.